AbbVie's beat fueled by demand for Humira, Hep C drugs

 Humira brings in nearly two-thirds of AbbVie’s total revenue and the company has been aggressively protecting the pricey drug.

-The company has negotiated with rivals Amgen Inc (AMGN.O), Samsung Bioepis and Biogen Inc (BIIB.O) to fend off U.S. competition from their biosimilars until 2023.
+The company has negotiated with rivals Amgen Inc, Samsung Bioepis and Biogen Inc to fend off U.S. competition from their biosimilars until 2023.

 Quarterly sales of the drug, the world’s best-selling prescription medicine, rose to $4.71 billion, beating estimates of $4.64 billion, according to Thomson Reuters I/B/E/S.